eboateng25/BitcoinFunctions/README.md

 <b>Argument #1 - address - Type: string, required - The Bitcoin address for validation.</b>

 This function was used to verify whether the P2PKH Bitcoin address provided by the seller was a valid address.
 As of writing this, I am aware that P2PKH legacy addresses are not as commonly used making this function outdated.
-Plans to update this function to check for P2SH or Compatibility Address Format and Bech32 or Segwit Address Format will be in works for the future.
+Plans to update this function to check for P2SH or Compatibility Address Format and Bech32 or Segwit Address Format will be in the works for the future.

+The function simply returns true if the address is valid or false if the address is invalid.

 Example:

+`java -jar BitcoinAddressValidator 1JUfbTeXxengDPqWSqmHHSVGRSBFPm`

+### GetNewAddress
+java -jar GetNewAddress [label]

+<b>Argument #1 - address - Type: string, required - The label name for the address to be linked to.
+This was usually set to the transaction id</b>

+This function was used to create the address that would be used to deposit the Bitcoin for each transaction.
+The BITM transaction id generated was used to link each Bitcoin address.

+The function simply returns the Bitcoin address generated.

+Example:

+`java -jar GetNewAddress BITM1786237870669756`

+### ReleaseTransaction
+java -jar BitcoinAddressValidator [toAddress] [amount] [fromAddress]

+<b>Argument #1 - address - Type: string, required - The label name for the address to be linked to.
+This was usually set to the transaction id</b>

+This function was used to create the address that would be used to deposit the Bitcoin for each transaction.
+The BITM transaction id generated was used to link each Bitcoin address.

+The function simply returns the Bitcoin address generated.

+Example:

-`java -jar GetRecievedByAddress 1JUfbTeXxengDPqWSqmHHSVGRSBFPm 3`
+`java -jar GetNewAddress BITM1786237870669756`

 Emmanuel Boateng  / eboateng25